 The Coelacanth was considered a cryptid until 1938.

 Import Questions into the Moodle Question Bank

 Once you have saved your text file, you can import your questions into the Moodle Question Bank:

 - Log into Moodle and open the course where you would like to add questions.

-- In the Administration block, under Course Administration, click Question Bank, then click Import.
+- On the Course Management panel, under Question Bank, click Import.
 The Import questions from file page will open.

 - For File format, select Aiken Format.

 - Click the General heading to expand the settings and for Import category, select a Category (or use Default for course) .